 New meter installations include the cost of employee labor, as well as meter parts.
 Meters are currently replaced every 10-15 years as part of the District's meter change out program.
-More information on the District's capital assets activity for the years ending December 31, 2023 and 2022 can be found in Note 5 of this report.
+More information on the District's capital assets activity for the years ending December 31, 2024 and 2023 can be found in Note 5 of this report.

-Long-term Debt / Credit
+Long Term Debt / Credit

-The District's long-term debt, which was considered fully paid off as of December 31, 2023, consisted of a lease payable a resulting from a lease agreement for commercial real estate.
+The District's long-term debt totaling \$65,991 consisted solely of a lease payable resulting from a lease agreement for commercial real estate.

-The District's long-term debt totaling \$9,887 consisted solely of a lease payable a resulting from a lease agreement for commercial real estate.
+The District's long-term debt totaling \$9,887 consisted solely of a lease payable resulting from a lease agreement for commercial real estate.